 The process of generating or producing electricity in a material by bringing an electrically charged object near it refers to electrostatic induction.
 It causes the charges to get redistributed in that material.
 As a result, one side of the material has an excess of positive charges, and another side has negative charges.
 Many students get confused when they have to define electrostatic induction for conducting and non-conducting materials.
 The article below helps study the process of induction in electrostatics, along with some examples.

-How Can One Charge a Material Through Induction?
+How can One Charge a Material through Induction?

 Electrostatic induction is the physical phenomenon in which a material can be charged without any actual contact with a charged body.
-On bringing two substances close to each other, due to induction property, some movement of charge carriers from one object to another.
+On bringing two substances close to each other, due to the induction property, some movement of charge carriers from one object to another.

-The above picture shows how a metal sphere attains positive charges on bringing charged rod close to it.
+The above picture shows how a metal sphere attains positive charges on bringing a charged rod close to it.